Who We Are

 Our purpose is to create an adaptive and accessible environment where everyone can enjoy the amazing recreation opportunities in Missoula.
 We are committed to offering a range of activities that cater to the diverse needs and interests of our community.
 Our team is passionate about creating a positive impact and empowering individuals with disabilities, and we are excited to make a difference in the lives of those we serve.

 We'll offer programs in & around the Missoula community - there is no residency requirement to participate with us!
 MARS' programs are starting small while we get our bearings.
-In 2024, we're able to offer some sled hockey, cross-country skiing, rafting, and cycling programs.
-We'll be looking to expand into downhill skiing, fishing, wheelchair sports, water sports, yoga, & fitness, veterans-specific programs, and more in the future.
+We currently offer programs like sled hockey, cross-country skiing, rafting, and cycling programs.
+We have partnered with other organizations and are expanding into downhill skiing, fishing, wheelchair sports, water sports, yoga, and fitness, veterans-specific programs, and more.
 All people with disabilities, regardless of type, are welcome to participate in our programs.
 Let us know what you'd like to see!
-MARS is 100% volunteer-run.
-All financial contributions go directly to operating costs such as equipment rentals/purchases, facility rentals, insurance, training, etc.

 Meet the Board